-The biggest disincentive for foreign investors is obviously lack of opportunities.
-The best indicator of this in Spain is the outrageous profit levels attained by inefficient, low-risk banks on the back of oligopoly industrial holdings.
+The biggest disincentive for foreign investors is obviously the lack of opportunities.
+The best indicator of this in Spain is the outrageous profit levels attained by inefficient, low-risk banks on the back of oligopolistic industrial holdings.
 Banks here have more power than some governments.
-An example.
-I am a skilled mechanic and want to set up a vehicle inspection centre.
+An example: I am a skilled mechanic and want to set up a vehicle inspection centre.
 Regulations - 22 pages of them - mean that the level of investment required is only attainable by a large company, preferably with in-house lawyers and an insurance division.
-That's why MOT testing is dominated by AGBAR and its banking partners, and they employ poorly motivated, ill trained staff to exploit a concession only the big operators can assume
+That's why annual Ministry of Transport car testing is dominated by AGBAR and its banking partners, and they employ poorly motivated, ill-trained staff to run a concession that only big operators can handle.

 The banking sector here is not just risk-averse, it's actively hostile to a liberal economy, with far too many industrial holdings to allow open, competitive markets.
 Protectionism is ingrained.
-Instead of high velocity capital we have judicial incertitude and inertia.
+Instead of high-speed capital we have judicial uncertainty and inertia.